lightbend/kalix-jvm-sdk/samples/java-spring-transfer-workflow/README.md

 ## Running Locally

-When running a Kalix service locally, we need to have its companion Kalix Proxy running alongside it.
+When running a Kalix service locally, we need to have its companion Kalix Runtime running alongside it.

 To start your service locally, run: